hercules-ci/blog.hercules-ci.com/_posts/2019-04-30-sprint-2-report.md

 ## Darwin / Features support

 Now that precise derivations are working, they need to get aware of platforms for Darwin support.
-Same goes for infamous Nix "features" that allow per-derivation granuality of dispatching derivations to a specific group of agents.
+Same goes for infamous Nix "features", which work like labels that can be used to dispatch individual derivations to specific groups of agents.

 # Preview phase

-You're still in time to [sign up for preview access](https://hercules-ci.com) or follow us on [Twitter](https://twitter.com/hercules_ci) as we will be expanding access in the following weeks.
+You're still in time to [sign up for preview access](https://hercules-ci.com) or follow us on [Twitter](https://twitter.com/hercules_ci) as we will be expanding access in the coming weeks.